Candy and Chips:

 When I was growing up, everyone ate margarine.
 Butter is better for our bodies.
 I buy unsalted sticks of butter.

-Lately, I’ve been hearing that whole milk is best for diabetics because of the amount of fat in it.
-Until more research is done, I will continue drinking skim milk when it is available.
-I get the full fat version of all other dairy products, such as cheese, yogurt, and cottage cheese.
-I have milk with my meal/snack if I don’t have another source of protein, such as: meat, eggs, or nuts.
-I do not count the amount of sugar in milk when calculating how many g of sugar are in my meal/snack.
+I used to drink skim milk, but I have switched to whole milk which is more satisfying.
+I also get the full fat version of all other dairy products, such as cheese, yogurt, and cottage cheese.
+I have milk with my meal/snack if I don’t have another source of protein with good fat, such as: meat, eggs, or nuts.
+I do not count the amount of sugar in milk when calculating how many grams of sugar are in my meal/snack.
 I did that when I was first diagnosed and it drove me crazy, because I couldn’t eat enough cereal and milk for breakfast to sustain me.
-I do check the sugar content in other dairy products, like yogurt, which can have as many g of sugar as a candy bar.
+I do check the sugar content in other dairy products, like yogurt, which can have as many grams of sugar as a candy bar.
 Avoid drinking flavored milk, such as: chocolate, strawberry, and banana, because they usually contain more sugar than plain white milk.

 Recently, I heard that our bodies process fruit juice the same way it processes soft drinks.
 If you can’t resist having a glass of juice, read the nutrition label.
-If it says there are 30 g of sugar in an 8 oz. cup, measure out 1/3 cup which would be 10 g of sugar.
+If it says there are 30g of sugar in an 8 oz. cup, measure out 1/3 cup which would be 10g of sugar.
 Be careful what you consume with it.
-If you’re having it with a granola bar or a flavored packet of instant oatmeal, you will be ingesting more than 10 g of sugar.
+If you’re having it with a granola bar or a flavored packet of instant oatmeal, you will be ingesting more than 10g of sugar.
 Or, squeeze an orange.
-You’ll get exactly the amount of juice you should have from one orange, and fresh squeezed orange juice tastes great.
+You’ll get exactly the amount of juice you should have from one orange.
+Fresh squeezed orange juice is delicious.
+If you squeeze the orange with a manual juicer, you will build up your arm muscles.

-Honey, Syrup, Canned Fruit, Jam, Jelly, and Preserves:
+Honey, Syrup, Canned Fruit, Jam, Jelly, Preserves, and Packaged Trail Mixes:

-I avoid honey, syrup (100% natural and artificially flavored), canned fruits, jams, jellies, and preserves.
+I try to avoid honey, syrup (100% natural and artificially flavored), canned fruits, jams, jellies, preserves, and packaged trail mixes.
 Although they are made with naturally delicious ingredients, they contain too much sugar and are a trigger for me.

 Granola bars can contain a lot of sugar.
 I look at the nutrition label.
-If it is a pack with two bars, one bar is usually less than 10 grams of sugar.
-If it is a full bar, I usually cut it in half to get it under 10 g of sugar and save the other half to eat later.
+If it is a pack with two bars, one bar is usually less than 10g of sugar.
+If it is a full bar, I usually cut it in half to get it under 10g of sugar and save the other half to eat later.
+Some brands offer mini-size granola bars.
+Choose healthy granola bars instead of the ones made with candy pieces.

 Croutons and Salad Dressing: